 As long as you've downloaded f.lux from this site, you don't have any malware.
 Every once in a while we get flagged as a potential threat due to the nature of our installer and updater.
-If this happens to you, please post a comment with your anti-virus program and details and we will contact them for review.
+If this happens to you, please send us a note with your anti-virus program and details and we will contact them for review.

 - Something else is going wrong with f.lux for Windows

 We always recommend updating video drivers as a first line of defense.
 If you're experiencing flickering or problems, please upgrade your drivers.
 If that doesn't work, we love to fix bugs.
-Please post a note in the comments section with information on your operating system, video card, and any other information that might be helpful to us.
+Please send us a note with information on your operating system, video card, and any other information that might be helpful to us.

 - iOS: Why do I need Location Services enabled?